 Where we work in Colombia

 In Colombia, we work with three affiliated projects in three different cities.
 In Bogotá, we work with the Rondon Center.
-In Manizales, Children Incorporated supports Centro de Orientacion.
+In Manizales, we support children at the Centro de Orientacion.
 In Medellín, we work with Centro de Primavera.

 Read more about our affiliated projects in Colombia: